villano-lab/galactic-spin-W1/binder/python/NGC5533_functions_Notes.md

 The total velocity function is simply titled `v`; it has no prefix.

 ### Function Usage
-With the exception of `savedata` and `loaddata`, all functions have defaults such that only one input is required, but more may be allowed.
+Many functions have defaults such that only one input is required, but more may be allowed.
 For instance, `bh_v(r)` will assume the measured value for the black hole mass, and `bh_v(r,1)` will assign that mass a value of 1.

 All velocities functions have two key-word arguments that default to false: `save` and `load`. </br>